eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

 - `cStringIO` and `StringIO` are gone; instead, use `StringIO` or `BytesIO` from the `io` module.
 Note that these also exist in Python 2, but are pure-Python rather than the C versions in current Python 3.

 - `cPickle` is gone.
-Importing `picklein Python 3 now gives you the C implementation automatically.
+Importing `pickle` in Python 3 now gives you the C implementation automatically.

 - `cProfile` is gone.
 Importing `profile` in Python 3 gives you the C implementation automatically.